 And yet another problem is when a key is cut at the proper depth but the person copying the key doesn’t use the correct part of the key to gauge the lateral distances for the cuts.
 This most often occurs with Kwikset keys and untrained workers who don’t know that one must gauge the key by the shoulder.
 Some Kwikset keys have stops at different points on the bottom of the key in relation to the top of the key.
 A hurried hardware store employee or somebody who just doesn’t care will gauge the keys by the bottom of the key and the cuts will be too far out on the key.
 This means that the key might still be usable by pulling the key out while trying to turn it.

-Of course humans will figure out a way to mess things up and there are many more ways to improperly copy a key including using the wrong blank, using blanks that don’t conform to OEM spec, etc. The main thing is to try the key before you need to use it.
+Of course folks will figure out a way to mess things up and there are many more ways to improperly copy a key including using the wrong blank, using blanks that don’t conform to OEM spec (GMS and Maxtech keys are the worst), etc. The main thing is to try the key before you need to use it.
 I’ve done more than one lockout where the customer had blithely trusted a key and put it in their secret key hiding spot only to discover in their time of need that the locksmith in the parking lot kiosk hadn’t properly copied the key and it didn’t work.